 - Peanut Butter Chocolate Chip: Mix 1 cup of regular or mini chocolate chips into the dough.
 Mound up on a baking sheet and bake at 350 degrees for 10 minutes.

-- Peanut Butter Chocolate Frosted: Mound cookies on baking sheet, press down with hand to flatten.
-When they come out of the oven, frost using canned chocolate frosting or homemade gauche made by putting 1 cup chocolate chips, 1 TB butter and 1 TB milk in the microwave for 1 minute.
+- Peanut Butter Chocolate Frosted: Mound dough on baking sheet, press down with hand to flatten.
+When they come out of the oven, frost using canned chocolate frosting or homemade gauche made by putting 1 cup chocolate chips, 1 tablespoon butter, and 1 tablespoon milk in the microwave for 1 minute.
 Mix and add some powdered sugar if it is too liquid (some chocolates require the powdered sugar, others don't).
 Frost when cool.
 Try not to eat too many before serving!

 I love making gingerbread men and houses at Christmas time and have always made my own recipe until I discovered this product.
 Not only is it easy to make, this version has just the right amount of spices for my kids.
-So now I just look for sales at Christmas time.
-In fact, not having to buy all of the ingredients not only saves time, but it also ends up being much cheaper and I can make a small batch when friends come over.
+So now I just look for sales and don't worry about remembering to buy molasses.
+In fact, not having to buy all of the ingredients not only saves time, but it also ends up being much cheaper, and I can make a small batch when friends come over.

-- Warm Ice Cream Sandwiches: A food truck near our house makes these and they are absolutely amazing.
+- Warm Ice Cream Sandwiches: A food truck near our house makes these, and they are absolutely amazing.
 Make the cookies like whoopie pies and while they are still warm, put a scoop of ice cream in-between and flatten.
-To make this work better, I actually scoop out ice cream first and put on plastic wrap and flatten until about the size of the cookies.
+To make this work better, I actually scoop out ice cream first and put it on plastic cling wrap and flatten until about the size of the cookies.
+You could even use one of those hamburger presses.
 Put the flattened ice cream back in the freezer until you are ready to use them.
 Yum!

-Chocolate chips are not cheap, so this cookie mix ends up being the best bargain in the Krusteaz line up.
-Refrigerated doughs have a funny taste to them and so do the commercial chocolate chip cookies in packages.
-These cookies are so quick to make and they taste as good as my homemade recipe.
-I honestly can't really tell the difference and my picky family can't either.
-So why not choose the cheapest, easiest and fastest homemade treat?
+Chocolate chips are not cheap, so this variety ends up being the best bargain in the Krusteaz line up.
+In comparison, refrigerated doughs have a funny taste to them, and so do Chips Ahoy.
+These are so quick to make, and they taste as good as my homemade recipe.
+I honestly can't really tell the difference, and my picky family can't either.
+So why not choose the cheapest, easiest, and fastest homemade treat?